What is In Vitro Fertilization?

 How much does it cost?

 The cost will vary, as each patient/couple is given a customized treatment plan.
 We verify insurance coverage prior to your initial visit.
 The associated costs can be determined after meeting with your physician and establishing a plan.
-Our center offers a single-priced IVF, multi-cycle, and refund programs.
-We also offer discount programs and third-party financing.
+We offer discount programs and third-party financing.
 Please speak to our financial counselor for additional information.

 The IVF Cycle